 - If you'd like to find out what your salary might look like, take a look at our article on how much you might earn in science on our TARGETcareers website.

 To become an exploration geologist, you must have a degree in a relevant subject such as geology, geophysics, geosciences or earth science.
 Some employers also expect a relevant postgraduate qualification in a specific area of geology or geoscience, such as hydrogeology or petroleum geoscience.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 The job carries a high level of responsibility, as the employee must ensure the accuracy of forecasts – initiating extraction processes is often very expensive and mistakes can be costly.
 Consequently, training is an important feature of the job.
 Once you have sufficient qualifications and experience, you can apply for chartered geologist status with the Geological Society.
 This provides opportunities for continuing professional development and will help to keep your knowledge up to date.